San Francisco Symphony Youth Orchestra

-The San Francisco Symphony Youth Orchestra (SFSYO) is the youth orchestra of the San Francisco Symphony.
+The San Francisco Symphony Youth Orchestra (SFSYO) is a youth orchestra organized by the San Francisco Symphony.
 The SFSYO performs an annual concert series and has made several recordings.
-The orchestra rehearses in Louise M. Davies Symphony Hall, directed by Daniel Stewart.
+The orchestra rehearses in Louise M. Davies Symphony Hall and has been directed by Radu Paponiu since the 2024-2025 season.

-History

 The SFSYO was first organized in 1981 by Edo de Waart, then music director of the San Francisco Symphony, and Jahja Ling, who became the SFSYO's first music director.
 Pianist and arts patron Agnes Albert (1908–2002) was also instrumental in its founding.
 The orchestra's inaugural concert came on January 17, 1982 with a performance of works by Brahms, Dvořák and Haydn, conducted by Ling.
 In 1986, the SFSYO went on the first of their eleven international tours to date and won the "Vienna Cup" at the Youth and Music Festival and competition in Vienna.
 Throughout its history, the SFSYO has performed and recorded in some of the world's principal concert halls including the Elbphilharmonie, Royal Concertgebouw, Wiener Musikverein, Berliner Philharmonie, Mariinsky Theatre, Smetana Hall, and the Théâtre des Champs-Élysées.